json-everything/json-everything-blog/_posts/2024/2024-06-20-joining-net-foundation.md

 ### Inspiration from JSON Schema

 A couple years ago JSON Schema started the onboarding process to join the OpenJS Foundation.
-Joining a foundation in general means that they can lean on the experience of other members for help on things like governance, outreach, project organization, etc.  It helps to have the backing of a larger organization.
+Joining a foundation means that they can lean on the experience of other members for help on things like governance, outreach, project organization, etc.  It helps to have the backing of a larger organization.

 However, while the specification group would be joining the Foundation, all of the tooling built around the spec remained independent.

 Sadly, the OpenJS Foundation onboarding journey was interrupted, so JSON Schema is still independent.
 We'll likely try again, maybe with another foundation, but that's on the horizon for right now... and this post is about `json-everything` anyway!

-### A push through JSON Path
+### A push via JSON Path

 As part of the JSON Path specification effort with IETF, I reached out to a lot of JSON Path implementations to let them know a specification was coming, and I kept my eyes open for other places where JSON Path was being used and/or requested.
 One of those places was a [.Net issue](https://github.com/dotnet/runtime/issues/31068) requesting that _System.Text.Json_ get first-party support for the query syntax.
 I posted about _JsonPath.Net_, and [one of the responses](https://github.com/dotnet/runtime/issues/31068#issuecomment-1992390964) intrigued me.